nitinupadhyaya/karmic-blog-content/blogs/hanuman-chalisa-doha.md

 reading_time: 6
 ---

- Verse: "श्रीगुरु चरन सरोज रज"
+ **Verse: "श्रीगुरु चरन सरोज रज"**
- English Translation: "Taking the dust of Guru's lotus feet"
+ *English Translation: "Taking the dust of Guru's lotus feet"*

-Shri Tulsidas begins the Hanuman Chalisa by offering gratitude to the Guru.
-The term Guru here holds two layers of meaning.
-First, it may refer to Shri as the Supreme Guru — the divine source of wisdom.
-Second, it may point to one who has Shri as their Guru, where Sita Ji embodies Shri herself.
+Shri Tulsidas opens the Hanuman Chalisa with a reverent acknowledgment of the Guru.
+The term Guru here carries two intertwined meanings.
+On one level, it refers to Hanuman Ji himself — the eternal source of divine wisdom and devotion.
+On another, it points to the one who embodies Shri, the Divine Feminine principle represented by Sita Ji, whom Hanuman Ji regarded as his own Guru.
+In this way, Tulsidas Ji’s invocation can be understood as a prayer for grace from either Shri-Guru (Hanuman Ji) or Shri (the Divine Feminine seated upon the lotus).

-Hanuman Ji revered Sita Ji as his Guru, and thus the verse can be seen as invoking blessings from either Shri-Guru (Hanuman Ji) or Shri herself, seated upon the lotus.
-The imagery of dust and mirror is powerful — just as a dusty mirror cannot reflect clearly, our clouded minds cannot receive wisdom without guidance.
-Remembering and surrendering to the Guru purifies our inner self, making us receptive to higher truth and deeper clarity.
+The imagery of dust and mirror offers profound symbolism.
+Just as a mirror covered with dust cannot reflect clearly, a mind clouded by ego and ignorance cannot receive wisdom.
+The dust of the Guru’s lotus feet represents the transforming power of humility and devotion — a sacred cleansing that prepares the seeker’s heart to absorb the spiritual light contained in the verses that follow.